-Over the last few years I’ve done quite a bit of research on the K701 & K702.
-Even before owning a K702, I kind of had a good idea of how it sounded.
+Over the last few years, I’ve done quite a bit of research on the K701 & K702.
+Even before owning a K702, I kind of had a good idea of how it was going to sound.

 Like the HD600 and 650, there are a plethora of amps that work well for the K701 & K702.
 Related:Best Headphone Amp for the Sennheiser HD 600 and 650.
 It used to be said that both headphones were notoriously hard to drive.
 That turned out to be a myth, and even though both do need some sort of amplification, you don’t have to go crazy trying to find the perfect pairing.
 In reality, they aren’t that hard to drive.